-Having relocated to Ibiza for the summer has allowed me to establish a connection with some of the leading studios on the island, one of which is Sonic Vista Studios, run by Henry Sarmiento, a New York native, whose breadth of abilities spans from live sound, mixing and mastering to roadie work and studio management.
-With both major label clientele and independents artists booking time at his studio, I figured he could offer some insight into the world of a studio owner, and the resulting conversation offered just that and more.
+Relocating to Ibiza for the summer has allowed me to establish a connection with some of the leading studios on the island, one of which is Sonic Vista Studios, run by Henry Sarmiento, whose breadth of abilities spans from live sound and mastering to roadie work and studio management.
+With both major label clientele and independents artists booking time at his studio, I figured he could offer some insight into the world of a studio owner, which you can read about below.

-How did a 16 year old from New York get into the music industry at such a young age?
-Was it a matter of your own ingenuity or were you just at the right place and right time?
+Hi Henry.
+How did a sixteen year-old from New York get into the music industry at such a young age?

 After the show, the band told me that they were headed to New York, which is where I was from, so they took me with them and we did that show as well.
 Following that, they said “When we do any future shows, if you want to come early and help with the set up, you’re welcome to do that“.
 So I would spend hours of my high school years driving to shows to help them out.